drthisguy/java-mortgage-calculator/README.md

 # java-mortgage-calculator
-Simple laon calculating utility for understanding your loans and their payment schedules.
+Simple laon calculating CLI utility for understanding your loans and their payment schedules.